etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.connectors/redissource-1.md

   </table>
   <a id="ETLBox_DataFlow_Connectors_RedisSource_1_TaskName_" data-uid="ETLBox.DataFlow.Connectors.RedisSource`1.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Connectors_RedisSource_1_TaskName" data-uid="ETLBox.DataFlow.Connectors.RedisSource`1.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
-with a default name that can be overwritten.</p>
+  <div class="markdown level1 summary"><p>A data flow source for Redis.
+Redis is a key/value store.<br>
+You can define a different scan pattern to describe which keys should be retrieved.
+(Default pattern is * which retrieves all key).
+By default, the stored values will be deserialized using Newtonsoft.Json and JsonConvert.
+This works only if your values contain json - for other values you can define your own serialization function.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#